a-b-street/docs/book/src/software/ungap_the_map/tech_details.md

 minutes now, it's unlikely they'll be willing to bike for an hour, especially if they have to climb steep hills.
-That's the intuition behind the [Propensity to Cycle tool](https://www.jtlu.org/index.php/jtlu/article/view/862), which calculated a distance and hilliness decay model to predict the percentage of trips that would consider biking.
+That's the intuition behind the [Propensity to Cycle tool](https://www.jtlu.org/index.php/jtlu/article/view/862), which calculates a distance and hilliness decay model to predict the percentage of trips that would consider biking.
 Currently the software defines a hard threshold for these two parameters -- the user can specify the maximum time someone is willing to bike, and the max elevation gain they'll endure.
 In the